hltcoe/turkle/README.md

     docker-compose run turkle python3.6 manage.py createsuperuser

 This will stand up a Turkle server listening on port 8080.
+The database files are stored in a docker volume called turkle_db_data.

 ## Changing the admin password ##